|Best for YouTube beginners (Windows)||NCH VideoPad||SEE IT||

 Q. What do YouTubers use to edit their videos without watermark?

-YouTubers can edit their videos without watermark using any program, though getting clean video often requires paying for the software instead of using a free version or a trial.
-However, this also usually opens up a full set of features, as well as provides additional creative opportunities.
+YouTubers can edit their videos without watermark using any program … if they are willing to pay for the software instead of using a free version or a trial.
+However, this clean video option also usually opens up a full set of features, as well as provides additional creative opportunities.

 Q. How can I edit a video like a pro?